A survey on knowledge-enhanced multimodal learning: Knowledge in Image Captioning (K-IC)

 \textbf{Classification metrics}, especially \textbf{classification accuracy} is employed for evaluating K-VCR results that follow the multiple-choice format for answers (\textit{A}) and rationales (\textit{R}).
 Accuracy is decomposed by evaluating independently each of the following aspects: \begin{enumerate} \item $Q \longrightarrow A$: given a question Q, choose as A one of the 4 available answers and compare if it matches the real answer or not. \item $QA \longrightarrow R$: given a question Q and the correct answer A, select as R one out of the 4 rationales and compare if it matches the real rationale or not. \item $Q \longrightarrow AR$: given a question Q select as A one of the 4 answers, and depending on selected A choose one of the 4 rationales.
 The result is regarded to be correct if and only if both right A and R are chosen. \end{enumerate}

-\subsection{Knowledge in Image Captioning (K-IC)}
+\section{Knowledge in Image Captioning (K-IC)}

-\subsubsection{Datasets}
+\subsection{Datasets}

 There are no dedicated knowledge-enhanced or knowledge demanding datasets for K-IC.
-Knowledge-enhanced models are using \textbf{COCO captions} \cite{coco} as described in section \ref{sec:pretraining_datasets}.
-Moreover, \textbf{Flickr30k} \cite{flickr}, a dataset containing 31,783 scene images accompanied by 5 human annotated sentences each is widely employed for K-IC.
+Knowledge-enhanced models are currently using \textbf{COCO captions} \cite{coco} as described in Section \ref{sec:pretraining_datasets}.
+Moreover, \textbf{Flickr30k} \cite{flickr}, a dataset containing 31,783 scene images accompanied by 5 human-annotated sentences each is widely employed for K-IC.

-\subsubsection{Methods}
+\subsection{Methods}